 Does the bathroom fan have to vent outside?

 Bathroom vent fans must be vented outside as venting it into the attic will invite problems.
-The excessive moisture will lead to condensation on the roof and eventually cause mold growth.
+Excessive moisture will lead to condensation on the roof and eventually cause mold growth.
 This is why you should never vent directly into an attic even if your attic is itself vented.

-How do you vent a bathroom fan in cold climate?
+How do you vent a bathroom fan in a cold climate?

 How far can you run a bathroom fan vent?